-Vegetarians are always catered for – pasta with freshly made tomato and basil sauce liberally sprinkled with parmesan, perhaps – and those with a sweet tooth will be happy with the wide range of home made pavlovas, coffee cakes, tarts and crumbles.
+Vegetarians are always catered for – pasta with freshly made tomato and basil sauce liberally sprinkled with parmesan, perhaps – and anyone with a sweet tooth will be very happy with the wide range of home made pavlovas, coffee cakes, tarts and crumbles.

 Offering simple, quality food at modest prices, this a really enjoyable place to take a break.